Gizm0o/Confusys/README_LOCAL.md

 - The default admin user is created automatically
 - If login fails, restart the API server to recreate the database

-### Database Issues
+## Database File

-- The app uses SQLite for local development
+- The SQLite database file `confusys.db` is generated automatically in the `instance/` directory for local development.
-- Database file: `confusys.db` (created automatically)
+- This file should not be versioned or committed to the repository.
+It is ignored in Docker and can be safely deleted to reset the database state.
-- To reset: delete `confusys.db` and restart
+- To reset your database, simply delete `instance/confusys.db` and restart the application.

 ## Development Notes